wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 but a very good approximation if the number of pixels is much larger than the number of cores, which we will assume here.

+#### Simulation Data-Parallelism

-The program's DAG now is as follows:
+After exposing data-parallelism in our example program (i.e., by rewriting the code of the "oil" task), the program's DAG is as follows:

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/example_data_parallelism_exposed_dag.svg">Example Image Processing Program</object>
 <div class="caption"><strong>Figure 2:</strong>